Capturing missing physics in climate model parameterizations using neural differential equations: Plain Language Summary

-Even with today's immense computational resources, climate models cannot resolve every cloud in the atmosphere or eddying swirl in the ocean.
-However, collectively these small-scale turbulent processes play a key role in setting Earth's climate.
-Climate models attempt to represent unresolved scales via surrogate models known as \emph{parameterizations}.
-These have limited fidelity and can exhibit structural deficiencies.
-Here we demonstrate that neural differential equations (NDEs) may be trained by highly resolved fluid-dynamical models of the scales to be parameterized and those NDEs embedded in an ocean model.
-They can incorporate conservation laws and are stable in time.
+Even with today’s immense computational resources, climate models cannot resolve every cloud in the atmosphere or eddying swirl in the ocean.
+However, collectively these small-scale turbulent processes play a key role in setting Earth’s climate.
+Climate models attempt to represent unresolved scales via surrogate models known as parameterizations.
+However, these parameterizations have limited fidelity and can exhibit structural deficiencies.
+Here we demonstrate that neural differential equations (NDEs) may be trained on highly resolved fluid-dynamical models of unresolved scales and act as data-driven parameterizations in an ocean model.
+NDEs overcome limitations of traditional neural networks in fluid dynamical applications in that they can incorporate conservation laws and are stable when integrated for long times.
 We argue that NDEs provide a new route forward to the development of surrogate models for climate science, opening up exciting new opportunities.